BharatBlade/Obsidian/Obsidian Vault/ADHD/Attention Deficit Hyperactivity Disorder (ADHD).md

 # Definition
-$\qquad$Attention Deficit Hyperactivity Disorder (ADHD) is defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) as a chronic neurodevelopment disorder.
+$\qquad$[[Attention Deficit Hyperactivity Disorder (ADHD)]] is defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) as a chronic neurodevelopment disorder.
 It is described as a persistent, functionally debilitating pattern of inattention, hyperactivity, and/or impulsivity.

 # Clinical Significance
 ## Symptoms